thepig25/react-experiments/README.md

 ## react-table

-* Code review on ReactTabe.js
+* Code review on ReactTable.js
 * Add "delete row" support
+* Implement "marionette-table" and "angular-table" for comparison!
+Within this repo is fine.